 The unity of the language of science so far discussed is quite a different issue from the unity of the laws of science.
 And Carnap’s attitudes toward them are quite different.
 The latter issue concerns the extent to which the laws of one special science can be inferred from those of another.
 Carnap tries to articulate what would be involved in such a unification, but he nowhere says that such a unity is either possible or mandatory.
 Finding any sort of inferential connections among sets of laws would be welcome of course.
 But the question of how much unity there is, if any, among the various sciences is an empirical question that philosophers are ill equipped to answer.
 Philosophers should not make pronouncements, especially in advance of having putative laws in hand, either that scientific laws are unified or that they are not.
 A certain modest deference to the empirical facts that philosophers generally do not have, again, does not seem unreasonable.

 There are two broad approaches to probability represented in logical empiricism.
-One of these, the so-called frequentist approach to probability, has an extensive 19th century history and was further developed from about 1920 onward by Richard von Mises and Hans Reichenbach.
+One of these, the so-called frequentist approach, has an extensive 19th century history and was further developed from about 1920 onward by Richard von Mises and Hans Reichenbach.
 The other is the epistemic approach to probability.
 This goes back at least to Laplace at the end of the 18th century.
-In the 20th century Rudolf Carnap, who explored what he called logical probability, and Frank Ramsey and Richard Jeffrey whose accounts can be distinguished from Carnap's and are often called subjective probability, all defended the epistemic approach.
+In the 20th century Rudolf Carnap, who explored what he called logical probability, and Frank Ramsey and Richard Jeffrey whose accounts can be distinguished from Carnap’s and are often called subjective probability, all defended the epistemic approach.
 While Ramsey visited the Vienna Circle he was not much influenced by its members on these matters.
 By contrast, Jeffrey studied and later collaborated with Carnap but also made significant contributions of his own.

 It is natural to begin thinking about probabilities with a simple mathematical account that takes as its point of departure various games of chance involving cards, dice, or coins.
 Bettors have long noted that some outcomes are much more likely than others.
 In this context it is convenient to take the probability of a kind of outcome to be the ratio of such outcomes to all possible outcomes.
 Usually for reasons of symmetry in the physical set up, the possible outcomes are assumed to be equally likely.
 Where that assumption happens to be true or nearly so the empirical results of, say, a great many throws of a pair of dice tends to be close to what the simple mathematical account would suggest.
 Conversely, where the outcomes deviate from the expected ratios, bettors begin to suspect that the dice, coins, and cards (or the manipulations of them) are not all that they seem.
 The suspicion is that the outcomes are not equally likely and that the simple mathematical account does not apply.